-With an expertise in fine art photography, Carol brings over 30 years experience in visual imagery to CVA.
-She attended University of Cincinnati, Northern Michigan University and UCLA with specialties in design, fine art photography and art education.
+With expertise in fine art photography, Carol brings over 30 years of experience in visual imagery to CVA.
+She attended University of Cincinnati, Northern Michigan University and UCLA with specialties in design, fine art photography, and art education.
 Having just completed a 3-year resident artist stint at Studio Channel Islands Art Center, this is where she met and teamed up with Rich Brimer.
 She is a charter member of Women in Photography International and was instrumental in developing fundraising programs and community art opportunities at Studio Channel Islands art center.

 Known for her cameraless photo techniques on Cibachrome paper she has been shown in 34 galleries and been featured in over 200 exhibits around the world.
 Her work is widely collected and included in many corporate collections, particularly health care facilities such as Stanford University Hospital, Northwestern University Hospital, Meijer Heart Center, and many Kaiser Permanente Centers.

 With a passion for the environment and a special love for the Monterey Peninsula, Carol Henry has been melding her contemporary vision of “seeing” the natural world with the painter’s view at Carmel Visual Arts!